Doctoral dissertation

 4. approval of the dissertation.

-Article-based dissertations that contain incomplete article manuscripts cannot be submitted for preliminary examination, but the matter can be suspended until the manuscripts are polished or revised.
+Article-based dissertations that contain an incomplete summarising report cannot be submitted for preliminary examination, but the matter can be suspended until the summarising report is polished or revised.

-At the proposal of the supervising professor (or the supervising person), the Faculty Council will appoint two preliminary examiners, normally from Finland, who are familiar with the field of the dissertation.
-The preliminary examiners will issue a statement on the dissertation manuscript to the Faculty Council for the purpose of granting the permission to print and defend the dissertation.
+At the proposal of the coordinating academic, the Faculty Council will appoint two preliminary examiners who are familiar with the field of the dissertation.
+The preliminary examiners will issue a statement on the dissertation manuscript for the purpose of granting the permission to print and defend the dissertation.

 The doctoral candidate must agree on a time for the public examination with the custos and the opponent.

-Further information on publishing an electronic dissertation can be found in the article Publishing the dissertation and communications and on E-thesis instructions.
+Further information on publishing an electronic dissertation can be found on the page in the Studies Service.
 The doctoral candidate and dissertation supervisor should pay attention to the following: if the thesis submitted to E-thesis contains unpublished results to be included in an original article, the online publishing of the thesis may hamper the publication of the results.
 In this case, the doctoral candidate and supervisor should consider postponing the publishing of the dissertation in E-thesis until all results to be included in original articles have been published.

-At the Faculty of Medicine as a rule, with the introduction of this reformation, grade is proposed by the opponent and custos.
+At the Faculty of Medicine, as a rule, the grading committee consists of the opponent and the custos.
 If custos is also the supervisor, the custos will find a new faculty representative.
 Faculty representatives must be professors or docents of the University of Helsinki or members of the university's teaching and research staff with the academic qualifications of a docent.
 The faculty representative(s) must be well acquainted with the grading criteria and regulations related to the examination of doctoral theses in use at the University of Helsinki.

 Opponent's travelling